 Outpatient laboratory draw services located at Fauquier Hospital is open Monday-Friday 8:00am-4:00pm.
 STAT testing, ordered by a provider, is the only outpatient laboratory draw testing available on Saturday and Sunday.

 Fauquier Health Physician Services offices are open and are also offering appointments via telehealth.
 Visit FHDoctors.org to find a provider right for you.

 Below are a number of resources to help educate you and your family on COVID-19.
 For more information on the virus, please contact the Virginia Department of Health who has established a dedicated phone line, 1-877-ASK-VDH3, or visit the Centers for Disease Control and Prevention website at www.cdc.gov.

 Be sure to check out our COVID-19 FAQs article, published on March 26th that addresses commonly questions about testing, symptoms, what to do and face masks.

 Centers for Disease Control and Prevention (CDC) – www.cdc.gov

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

+Please deliver homemade masks and caps in sealed plastic storage bags.
+Homemade masks and surgical/scrub caps should be made of cotton material.
 All donations must be in original, unopened containers/boxes at this time to maintain infection control standards.